Nepalis in Hong Kong: Applying for school

 As there is no special arrangement for Nepalese students in the school allocation system, their choice is limited to those mentioned schools for non-Chinese students.
 The mother tongue teaching policy for native-level Cantonese speakers was implemented in 1998.
-At that time, the policy dramatically reduced the number of English medium of instruction (EMI) secondary school.
+At that time, the policy dramatically reduced the number of English medium of instruction (EMI) secondary schools.
 The rest of the EMI schools are either highly competitive or relatively expensive.
-Thus, those schools that are lower level are often the choices left for Nepalese children.
+Thus, lower-level schools are often the choices left for Nepalese children.
 Other than studying in Hong Kong, some Nepalese parents would send their children to receive cheaper education in Nepal until university graduation.

-After Nepalese students graduate from secondary school, choices of enrolling in local tertiary education are limited, since most of the tertiary institutions and programs require passing Advance level (matriculation) or Advance Supplementary (AS) Chinese Language and Culture examination.
+After Nepalese students graduate from secondary school, their choices of enrolling in local tertiary education are limited, since most of the tertiary institutions and programs require passing the Advanced Level (matriculation) or the Advanced Supplementary (AS) Chinese Language and Culture examination.
 The Chinese Language in General Certificate of Secondary Education Examinations (GCSE) that they mainly take is always not accepted, as the examination does not meet the basic standards of those tertiary institutions.
 It is extremely hard for Nepalese to enroll in local tertiary education.